AndersonPech/OpenGL_2D/JUSTIFICATION.md

 ### How have you fulfilled this requirement?

 Uses points and blending and changing of colours.
-Death star and explosion to emulate the star wars a new hope when luke destroys death star.
+Death star and explosion to emulate the scene in star wars a new hope when luke destroys the death star.
 Explosion is animated.
 Blends in to background.
-Stars move giving a "hyperspeed" visual.
+Stars move giving a "hyperspeed" visual made famous by the star wars movies.

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?